 But this is just the infrastructure layer.
 For the industry to truly take off we also must identify and support the solution providers that will build on top of infrastructures like Orbs to offer complete “ready-to-use” solutions - like identity.

-This leads to the final element of our strategy in 2019 – focusing in 2019 on bringing in the ideal participants to collaborate on building the Orbs ecosystem.
+This leads to the final element of our strategy in 2019 - focusing in 2019 on building out the ideal Orbs ecosystem.
 This happens on multiple levels.
-First, we are focusing on the proof-of-stake ecosystem – The Orbs Universe – with validators, guardians and delegators – who are the core of what is being built and whose collaboration is critical for the success of the network.
+First, we are focusing on the proof-of-stake ecosystem - The Orbs Universe - with validators, guardians and delegators - the core of everything we’re building.
 Second, we are actively working on strengthening the stack of providers around us.
 Finally, now that Orbs is launched and fully open source, we are focusing on growing the open source developer community around the project.

 By creating this type of focus, we believe we can create the ideal foundation for businesses to drive real usage and value on the blockchain today.